irx-404notfound/programming-notes/java-script/js-fundaments.md

 ## SYNTAX

 > [!IMPORTANT]
 > All the lines of the code needs to end in `;`, but if instead of end the line in `;` you end the line with a line break, the code editor automatically puts `;` in all of line breaks.
+But is better to write the `;` in the end of all the lines end.